Frances Waldegrave: Death and legacy

 Lady Waldegrave died without issue at her residence, 7 Carlton Gardens, London, on 5 July 1879, and was buried at Chewton, where Lord Carlingford erected a monument to her memory.
 Portraits of Lady Waldegrave were painted by Dubufe, Tissot, James Rannie Swinton, and other artists.
 A full-length marble statue was executed by Matthew Noble.
-The road that passes Strawberry Hill, one of the main roads linking Twickenham with Teddington, is named Waldegrave Road after her.
+Waldegrave Road, which passes Strawberry Hill and is one of the main roads linking Twickenham with Teddington, is named after her.

+Anthony Trollope was thought by many to have fictionalized Lady Waldegrave as Madame Max Goesler in his 1869 novel Phineas Finn.